econandrew/census2020_progress/README.md

 # Model of 2020 census deadline: September 30 versus October 31

-**Note: this is the working branch.
-To see the data and model frozen at the time of online publication of the opinion piece, go to the [master branch](https://github.com/econandrew/census2020_progress)**
+**Note: this branch contains the model update for the print piece that ran on September 27 under the heading "Trump's Truncated Census."
+To see the data and model at the time of online publication of the opinion piece, go to the [master branch](https://github.com/econandrew/census2020_progress)**

 This repository contains code and data supporting my _New York Times_ opinion piece with Gus Wezerek (September 23, 2020).
 The model is based on Jonathan Auerbach and Steve Pierson's American Statistical Association [Technical Report](https://www.amstat.org/asa/files/pdfs/POL-2020%20Census%20Deadline%20Extension.pdf) (September 17, 2020, hereafter "the ASA model/paper/authors").
 Although I outline the general model here, it would be helpful to read this with a copy of that paper to hand.